-Chocolate is one of the food ingredient that is fairly safe to eat even after it’s sell-by date and doesn’t go off that easily.
+Chocolate is one of the food ingredients that is fairly safe to eat even after it’s sell-by date and doesn’t go off that easily.

 This of course depends on a lot of things, like how you store your chocolate, what type of chocolate it is and what other ingredients are incorporated into the chocolate (like for example nuts, cream ganache filling or other more perishable types of ingredients).